 Implementation is Key

-The purpose of the entire Evidence Generation process was to facilitate each affiliated agency’s pursuit of evidence-informed practice, and ultimately, to empower the consistent implementation of evidence-informed practices.
-Our approach was compatible with that of the Ontario Centre of Excellence for Child and Youth Mental Health in Canada, as described in this brief video.
+The purpose of the Evidence Generation process is to facilitate each affiliated agency’s pursuit of evidence-informed practice, and ultimately, to empower their consistent implementation of evidence-informed practices.